lucastakara/DRLND-Collaboration_and_Competition/README.md

 This environment was developed on Unity Real-Time Development Platform and it has some peculiarities:

-- The second version of the environment, which will be implemented, contains 20 identical agents, each with its own copy of the environment.

-- A reward of +0.1 is provided for each step that the agent's hand is in the goal location
+- If an agent hits the ball over the net, it receives a reward of +0.1.

+- If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.

-The observation space consists of **33** variables corresponding to position, rotation, velocity and angular velocities of the arm.
-Each action is a vector with 4 numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of **8** variables corresponding to position and  velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net and jumping.

-The task is episodic and in order to solve the environment, your agents **must** get an `average score of +30 (over 100 consecutive episodes and over all 20 agents).`
+The task is episodic and in order to solve the environment, your agents **must** get an `average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).`

+- After each episode, the rewards that each agent received are summed (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.

+- This yields a single score for each episode

 ### Installation